GrzegorzKozub/arch/README.md

   - Switch to compact chat message density
   - Disable notification display
   - Disable all apps
-9. Run `clean.zsh`
-10. Fix window sizes and positions
+9. Fix window sizes and positions

 ## New disk